AppliedRecognition/Ver-ID-Person-Cordova-Plugin/README.md

     // Ver-ID failed to load
 });
 ~~~
-Or if you prefer to specify the API secret in your code instead of your app's manifest or plist:
+If you prefer, you can to specify the API secret in your code instead of your app's manifest or plist:

 ~~~javascript
 var apiSecret = "..."; // Alternative way to set your Ver-ID API secret